Personal Injury Claims Solicitors

 We have helped countless people with personal injuries including:

 When it comes to these types of personal injury claims, you can rely on Slater and Gordon Lawyers.
-We are one of the UK's largest and most well-known law firms and have expert personal injury solicitors in London, Manchester, Liverpool, Leeds, Sheffield, Birmingham, Cardiff, Edinburgh, Cambridge, Preston and Watford.
+We are one of the UK's largest and most well-known law firms and have expert personal injury solicitors in London, Manchester, Liverpool, Leeds, Birmingham, Cardiff, Edinburgh, Cambridge, Preston and Watford.

 We can provide immediate legal representation and rehabilitation support anywhere in the UK.